So far, your twins have had the same schedule, but what if only one twin is ready to drop a nap and the other isn’t?

 And hopefully both will be sleepy enough to nap right away during their afternoon nap.

 5. Keep them on the same schedule

-Regardless of which methods you use to manage your twins’ different napping needs, keep their schedules consistent.
+Regardless of which method you use to manage your twins’ different napping needs, keep their schedules consistent.
 Don’t let Baby A have one nap for the day while Baby B has two—you don’t want to keep Baby B on the two-nap schedule while Baby A naps from 12-2pm.

 As different as their needs may be, keeping two separate schedules will make your days more hectic and difficult to get anything done.
 One twin might be ready for nap, while the other is eager to play at the park.

 For instance, even if Baby A only sleeps for one nap, continue to put both down for two to keep them on track.
 The same is true for snacks and meal times—keep these consistent instead of having two separate lunch times for each child.

 Keeping the twins on the same schedule is a challenge, especially when one is more willing to keep napping while the other isn’t.
 Try the tactics above and see which one works for you.

 Maybe you’ll push that first morning nap later to put Baby A down when she’s more tired.
 Perhaps you’ll transition them both to drop a nap while allowing Baby B to keep sleeping.
 You might even put Baby A down, even if to rest, while waking Baby B earlier than usual to accommodate his twin.